syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Add-Worksheets-to-Workbook.md

 ---
-title: Add Worksheets to Workbook
+title: Add Worksheets to Workbook | Syncfusion
 description: This page shows how to add worksheets to workbook when working with template Excel document.
 platform: file-formats
 control: XlsIO